2005: The beginning

 2008: Key expansion

-In 2008, Julie Joyal, an educator and nurse, joined the team and expanded the summer immersion program into a longitudinal credit-bearing, semester course.
-She developed a rigorous curriculum with clear objectives of what the students should know and be able to do as a result of their learning, and tied these objectives to standards-linked assessments.
-Ms. Joyal began teaching the course at a local public high school, where she taught daily classroom lessons in anatomy & physiology.
+In 2008, Julie Joyal, an educator and nurse, partnered with Dr. Oriol and expanded the summer immersion program into a longitudinal credit-bearing, semester course.
+They developed a rigorous curriculum with clear objectives of what the students should know and be able to do as a result of their learning, and tied these objectives to standards-based assessments.
+Ms. Joyal began teaching the program at a local public high school, where she taught daily classroom lessons in anatomy & physiology.
 Then once a week, brought her students to the HMS Gilbert Simulation Laboratory where students had the opportunity to put their classroom lessons to use and solve authentic medical problems on their simulated patients.

 Present day: Expanding our reach